5 steps to create a reservoir of inner calm

 1. Increase your emotional mastery

 The practice of emotional mastery is what builds resilience.
 It’s your guide for what you need to feel better.
 It takes the work of thinking about it and strategizing your plan.
-You already know what helps you and you can do it right away and the byproduct is inner calm.
+You already know what helps you and can do it immediately.
+The byproduct is inner calm.

 2. Begin a daily mindful practice

-When you are feeling alone and out of control, it is important that you take time out of your day to meditate, be quiet and disconnect from “doing.”
-Jon Kabat-Zinn, the founder of Mindfulness Based Stress Reduction (MBSR) has often said that we are more like human doings than human beings.
+When feeling alone and out of control, you must take time out of your day to meditate, be quiet and disconnect from “doing.”
+Jon Kabat-Zinn, the founder of Mindfulness-Based Stress Reduction (MBSR), has often said that we are more like human beings than human beings.

 A daily mindfulness practice can be as individual as you are.
-It might be sitting quietly for five minutes or an hour or something in between.
-Or it might be walking and practicing your awareness of the birds, the sunlight on the tree leaves or the breeze on your cheek.
-It could also be doing something where you lose yourself in the process, like in a creative practice – drawing, painting, quilting, knitting, etc. The point is to disconnect from information coming into your being and connect with your internal sense of yourself.
+It might be sitting quietly for five minutes, an hour, or something in between.
+Or it might be walking and practicing your awareness of the birds, the sunlight on the tree leaves, or the breeze on your cheek.
+It could also be doing something where you lose yourself, like in creative practice – drawing, painting, quilting, knitting, etc. The point is to disconnect from information coming into your being and connect with your internal sense of yourself.

 3. Challenge negative thinking

-Everyone has negative thoughts that creep into their head throughout the day, but it is how you deal with them that matters.
-When you feel yourself moving down the road of negativity, it is time to take a step back and identify the emotion that sparked those thoughts.
+Everyone has negative thoughts that creep into their head throughout the day, but how you deal with them matters.
+When you feel yourself moving down the road of negativity, it is time to step back and identify the emotion that sparked those thoughts.

 By challenging negative thinking, you will begin to use the thoughts to help you shift your perspective.
-Even if you’ve felt this way for a long time, it is possible to regain your inner calm and peace.
+You can regain your inner calm and peace even if you’ve felt this way for a long time.

 4. Limit negative influences

-“You are a product of your environment,” is a common saying for a reason!
-It is important to surround yourself with people and in environments that encourage growth and positive thinking.
+“You are a product of your environment” is a common saying for a reason!
+Surrounding yourself with people and environments that encourage growth and positive thinking is essential.

 When you cut out the negative influences from your life, you will feel a sense of freedom and weight lifted.
-By choosing to eliminate those who drag you down, you will be able to open up new avenues for personal growth.
+Eliminating those who drag you down can open new avenues for personal growth.

-One very important aspect of this is to also ensure, as much as you can that your environment is calming.
-Home is a place of respite, but not always.
+One crucial aspect is ensuring that your environment is as calming as possible.
+A home is a place of respite, but not always.
 Clearing your space (home, car, purse, office, garage, etc.) of clutter is very important.
-A fancy car is nice, but a clean car you feel good in is great.
-Same idea with your house, it’s wonderful if you have the resources to live in a picture-perfect space, but most of us don’t.
-Living in a house free from clutter and disorganization – helps to keep your reservoir of inner calm full!
+A fancy car is nice, but a clean car you feel good in is excellent.
+It’s the same idea with your house; it’s lovely if you have the resources to live in a picture-perfect space, but most of us don’t.
+Living in a house free from clutter and disorganization helps keep your inner calm reservoir full!

 5. Remove yourself from the situation

-It can be easy to get caught up in stressful situations that seem impossible to escape.
-Not getting caught up, means establishing a boundary between yourself and the situation.
+Getting caught up in stressful situations that seem impossible to escape can be easy.
+Not getting caught up means establishing a boundary between yourself and the situation.

-It can be frustrating when you are removed from a situation that you are trying to change.
-But there are times when it is more beneficial for you to take a break or even realize that you’ve done all you can and you may need to make a different choice.
+It can be frustrating when you are removed from a situation you are trying to change.
+But sometimes, taking a break or realizing that you’ve done all you can and may need to make a different choice is more beneficial.

 Conclusion

-The goal of this article is to provide you with five helpful strategies to fill your reservoir of inner calm.
-You can experience less stress in your life so you have more time and energy for what you really want!
-Really, isn’t that a big part of clearing stress, to live a mindful and fulfilling life?
+This article aims to provide five helpful strategies to fill your reservoir of inner calm.
+You can experience less stress and more time and energy for your desired things!
+Isn’t that a big part of clearing stress to live a mindful and fulfilling life?